dnlrsr/subarr/README.md

 - Feeds seem to be limited to only the last 15 items
   - _However, YouTubarr will list more items as they are found because the internal database will be updated_
-- _[Needs testing]_ I am not sure in what order items are returned (ie if you just have a random playlist - are videos returned ordered by upload date? added date?
-Is it consistent for both PL and UU playlists?)
+- _[Needs testing]_ RSS feed items are always in "playlist order", meaning a new video added to the bottom might not cause an update to the RSS feed
-- _[Needs testing]_ RSS feeds may be somewhat slow to update
+- _[Needs testing]_ RSS feeds may be somewhat slow to update (updates are approximately every 5-15 minutes)

 However, this works perfectly fine for mine (and maybe other people's) needs.